Why removal of H2S is mandatory

 In upgrading projects the biogas is converted to biomethane or Renewable Natural Gas (RNG) by separating the CO2 from CH4.
 When the biogas is upgraded with amine or water scrubbing the H2S will follow the CO2 stream.
 Before releasing the CO2 into the atmosphere the H2S has to be removed.

-Please contact us if you need an efficient solution for desulfurization of biogas.
-We can help you for any biogas flow and H2S load and no matter if your project is greenfield or refurbishment of an existing plant.
-We will be happy to share our experience with you.
-Together, we will find the optimal solution for your biogas plant.
+Please contact us if you need an efficient solution for desulfurization or methanation of biogas or CO2.
+We can help you for any flow of biogas or CO2 flow and H2S load no matter if your project is greenfield or refurbishment of an existing plant.
+We will be happy to share our experience with you and find an optimal solution for your needs.

 Ho Vooi Toc